kimbochen/jax-exp/nn/README.md

-# Simple Neural Network Libray Design
+# Design of the Neural Network Library